 - School lunch: Taher, Inc., our lunch provider, does not include peanuts or nuts in Yinghua school lunches, but they do prepare nut-containing meals for other clients in their facility.
 Take this into account when deciding whether your child will participate in the school lunch program or will bring lunch from home.

 - Self-carry: You may choose to have your child self-carry an Epi-pen or keep an Epi-pen in the Health Office.
-If your child is self-carrying, you must indicate this on the required Medication Authorization Form.
+If your child will self-carry, you must indicate this on the required Medication Authorization Form.

 - After school activities including sports: If your child will participate in after school activities such as sports, the plan will include a procedure for notifying appropriate staff and coaches.